webix-hub/docs/data/api/refs/ui.pivot.md

 - api/link/ui.pivot_borderless_config.md - used to hide the component borders
 - api/link/ui.pivot_cols_config.md - array of views objects arranged horizontally
 - api/ui.pivot_columnwidth_config.md - defines the default width for columns (in pixels)
-- api/link/ui.pivot_container_config.md - an html container (or its id) where the component needs initializing
+- api/link/ui.pivot_container_config.md - an HTML container (or its id) where the component should be initialized
 - api/link/ui.pivot_css_config.md - the name of a css class that will be applied to the view container
 - api/link/ui.pivot_data_config.md - JavaScript array containing data for the component
 - api/link/ui.pivot_datatype_config.md - the type of loaded data